Pygmy fruit bat: Biology and ecology

 Two adult females and an adult male collected from Bario were in a non-reproductive condition.
 Kitchener et al. (1990) reported a pregnant female collected on Lombok Island in October.
 Hill (1961) observed pregnancy in February and May in Peninsular Malaysia.
-Medway (1978) recorded that the months between February to June was the breeding period for the species.
+Medway (1978) recorded that the months between February and June was the breeding period for the species.
 This species appears to be confined to montane forest above 1,000 m (Payne et al. 1985).